 As a line Olay has become quite well known for their anti-aging skincare.
 This product in particular stays very popular and highly rated and for good reason.
 This “all in one” product hydrates, exfoliates, refines pores, and contains antioxidants to nourish the skin.

 5 ) ROC Skin Care

-With makeup on mature skin it is important to bear in mind that product has both weight and texture.
+With mature skin makeup it is important to remember that product has both weight and texture.
 Therefore less is more.
 Likewise too much powder and in particular too much shimmer and/or glitter can settle into lines and accentuate things you or your client likely do not want to accentuate.

 1 ) Face Atelier –Ultra Foundation

 In my opinion, silicone-based foundations do wonderful things on mature skin.
 Since silicone cannot settle or be absorbed into skin, it lays on top minimizing pores and fine lines.
 My favorite of the silicone foundations is the Ultra Foundation.
 The color selection is superb (there are shades for everyone from the fairest to the deepest complexions), the foundation is light in texture but fully pigmented so you need very little for complete coverage, and then it sets without the need for powder and once it sets it lasts pretty much all day.
 This is a fabulous product.
 Pro Tip: Ultra Foundation Pro is the same foundation in a bottle better suited for a makeup artists’ kit.
 Ultra Foundation photographs beautifully, and it is the foundation of choice for many top makeup artists.
 I used it in the image above.

 2 ) Illuminare – All Day Eye Color